 Once you’ve taken these concepts into consideration, we recommend communicating with your team and making a comprehensive system implementation plan.

 For a smooth, hassle-free adoption phase, you’ll want to confirm that the system itself is simple and easy to work with.
-The smaller the feature set of the solution, the less time you will have to spend on training your team on the solution.
+The smaller the feature set of the solution, the less time you will have to spend training your team on the solution.
 We suggest giving this a read so you know which key features to keep an eye out for when selecting a software platform.
 Why force your team to maneuver through a new system with a massive feature set when you could choose a solution with only the features you’ll need.

 This is perhaps the most important part of the implementation phase of your new contract lifecycle management software.
 Give your team enough time dedicated to learning how to use the new system properly so they confidently get started.
 With productive system training sessions, you support employee adoption of the solution.
-And according to how large your organization is, you might need to strategize your trainings.
+And according to how large your organization is, you might need to strategize your training.
 Virtual, interactive training through online meeting spaces and webinars can be an excellent way to teach your to teams how to use the system.
-With a greater understanding of how the software works organization-wide, comes a greater level of not only success, but also compliance in your contract lifecycle management.
+With a greater understanding of how the software works organization-wide, comes a greater level of not only success but also compliance in your contract lifecycle management.

 Transitioning your sensitive contract data from one platform to another can be stressful.
 Whether it’s from another digital solution to another, or from physical contract copies and manual storage, moving data from one place to another can be a taxing process.
 Stay in touch with the software provider to support you through implementation.
-Instead of leaning on your internal teams for support, wasting your own company’s resources during adoption, you should instead rely on the provider.
+Instead of leaning on your internal teams for support, and wasting your own company’s resources during adoption, you should instead rely on the provider.
 They likely offer complimentary user support.
 During implementation, your teams will likely need support in some capacity when learning how to use the solution throughout all phases of the contract lifecycle.
 Make sure that your team has access to the contact information of the software provider so they can get in touch and receive assistance at their convenience.

 Oftentimes, businesses start off with software implementation by gathering contracts and associated data and sending it all to the new software provider.
 Prior to being introduced to the new solution, contracts must be processed appropriately.